weilun-chiu/dbscan/README.md

 ## Introduction

 This project aims to provide an efficient and scalable implementation of DBSCAN in C++.
-It currently includes a naive approach and a grid-based approach, with plans to add parallelization and KDtree optimizations in future milestones.
+It includes a naive approach and a grid-based approach, with plans to add parallelization and KDtree optimizations in future milestones.

 ## Usage

 To make use of this project, you can add the DBSCAN header file #include "dbscan.h" to your C++ project and create instances of the provided dbscan object types listed below.
 These objects take your data as an input parameter, and the result will be a vector containing cluster labels for every point in your dataset.

 * NaiveDBSCAN
+* SerialGridDBSCAN
+* OMPGridDBSCAN
+* ConcurrencyGridDBSCAN
-* GridDBSCAN
+* ConcurrencyStealingGridDBSCAN

 ## Example